Hey Trump, Kamala Harris Has Your Number

-The handy, one-size-fits-all definition of a for-profit college, one which conservatives cheer and liberals loathe, is that the school is run “like a business,” and therefore its primary aim is to maximize profits for its shareholders.
-It stands to reason that for-profits are helpful to mainly older students who for whatever reason were denied a path to traditional higher educations, and rely on the flexible class hours and online courses that for-profits provide.
+For-profit schools’ primary aim is to maximize profits for its shareholders.
+On the one hand, for-profits are helpful to mainly older students who for whatever reason were denied a path to traditional higher education, and rely on the flexible class hours and online courses that for-profits provide.
 Good for them.

 For-Profit Flaws Go Public

 Negative reports about for-profit colleges have taken center stage lately.
 Perhaps spurred on by high-profile busts like the Trump U. boondoggle, for-profit students are beginning to express outrage over being lured into “degree” programs that plunge them deeply into debt without securing any financial well-being–a job–that was promised to them.